scribu/wp-custom-field-taxonomies/readme.txt

 * `meta_relevance()` displays a percentage that indicates how many key=value pair matches a post has

 You can find out more about the available template tags by looking in the **template-tags.php** file

-= Use the new theme template =
-If you want post sorted by metadata to be displayed differently you can:
-Copy meta.php from the plugin directory to your current theme directory.
-You can modify it to fit your theme as necessary.

 == Installation ==